mbj/unparser/README.md

 Generate equivalent source for ASTs from whitequarks [parser](https://github.com/whitequark/parser).
 Excluding the macruby extensions the parser gem implemnents on top of ruby syntax.

+Excluding the MacRuby / RubyMotion extensions the parser gem implemnents on top of MRI ruby syntax.
+If you feel the need to get them supported, contact me.

 This library is able to reproduce 100% of ruby 1.9, 2.0 and 2.1 syntax.
 Including its own source code.

-It serves well for [mutant](https://github.com/mbj/mutant) mutators and the in-memory vendoring for self hosting.
+It serves well for [mutant](https://github.com/mbj/mutant) mutators and the in-memory vendoring for self hosting, and other tooling.

 Usage
 -----